 - Teach your children to play a safe distance from any window and that “screens keep bugs out; they do not keep kids in”.

 - Remember, windows also serve as an emergency escape.
 Be sure windows can open without special knowledge or tools.

-- When buying new windows, ask for ones with built in 4-inch limiters.
+- When buying new windows, ask for ones with built in 4-inch limiters (WOCDs).